madhur-taneja/Student-Details-Portal/README.md

 	* `deleteAll`

   Link all the resources to `index.html` <br>
-  For details now how everything has been implemented, refer the source code.
+  For details on how everything has been implemented, refer the source code.

 ## Running the App